 White Chocolate Macadamia Cookies

-Preheat oven to 350 degrees F and line a sheet pan with parchment paper.
+- Preheat oven to 350°F and line sheet pans with parchment paper.

-In the bowl of an electric mixer, cream together the shortening, butter, and sugars on medium high until light and fluffy, about 4 minutes.
+- In the bowl of an electric mixer, cream together the butter and sugars on medium high until light and fluffy, about 4 minutes.
 Add the egg and vanilla and mix to combine.

-In a separate bowl, sift together the flour, soda, and salt.
-Add to the butter and sugar mixture and mix until just combined.
-Add the white chocolate chips and the macadamia nut cookies.
+- Add flour, soda, and salt to the butter and sugar mixture and mix until just combined.
+Add the white chocolate chips and the macadamia nuts.

-Spoon by the tablespoon onto the sheet pan lined with parchment paper, with about 2 inch spacing.
-Bake until lightly golden, about 10 to 12 minutes.
+- Portion into rounded tablespoon for medium cookies, or 3 tablespoon scoop for large cookies and place onto prepared sheet pans, with about 2 inch spacing.
+Bake until lightly golden, about 10 to 12 minutes (14-15 minutes for large cookies).
 Cool on a wire rack.